cits3007/cits3007.github.io/assets/assignments/project-spec.md

 - If such a line is not found, add a new, valid score line to the end of the file containing the player name and score (which is simply `score_to_add`).

-- The function should then drop any privileges used.
+The function should drop any special privileges used after they are no longer required.

 If the score was changed successfully, the function should return 1;
 if not, it should return 0, and: